-Special Educational Needs at Whittington Moor Academy is currently being overseen by Miss Lauren Kay who can be contacted via the school on 01246 472540.
+Special Educational Needs at Whittington Moor Academy is currently being overseen by Mr David Smith (Director of Primary SEND) who can be contacted via the school on 01246 472540.
 Our SEN Associate Member is Dawn Walton.

 At Whittington Moor Nursery and Infant Academy our guiding principle is one of inclusion.
 We seek to identify, break down and remove barriers to learning to ensure that every child takes an active role in our school community.